 Their app – iCut, is an android app that helps to fight Female Genital Mutilation in our society .
 It does this by providing a platform where people can report FGM cases and also FGM victims can get help.

 Female genital mutilation (FGM) comprises all procedures that involve altering or injuring the female genitalia for non-medical reasons.

-In August 2017, they will be attending the Tecnovation Challenge Finals in San Fransisco, USA, where they will be presenting their app before world leaders and tech investors.
+In August 2017, they will be attending the Technovation Challenge Finals in San Francisco, USA, where they will be presenting their app before world leaders and tech investors.
 And they also have the opportunity to win guaranteed prize money of US$ 20,000 to launch their app if they become the 2017 winners.

 All finalists shall also receive cash prizes of US$ 5,000.